bohaigt86/coursera-angularjs/README.md

   // newValue: 1
   ```

   As mentioned earlier, it is better to let AngularJS set up watchers for us.
-If I implement interpolation or an expression in the html file, a watcher will be added by AngularJS during compilation.
+If we implement interpolation or an expression in the html file, a watcher will be added by AngularJS during compilation.

   ```html
   <div ng-controller="myController">